 2. Safety Photographing Seascape

+Any type of landscape photography requires safety measures and seascape photography more than any other.
 First of all, check the swell and tides forecast.
 These forecasts affect your safety!
-You don’t want to stand on some rock only to find yourself locked out of the bank because the water level just grew higher.
+You don’t want to stand on some rock only to find yourself locked out of the shore because the water level just grew higher.
 Planning section appears somewhere later in the article.

 - Wet rocks.
 Look out for the wet stones.
 If they are damp and there is no rain, it means that the wave will eventually hit that place again.
 Especially on the rising tide.
 So spend some time and look around to decide where it’s safe to stand.

 - Rock Hopping.
 I recommend walking through the heaps of coastal rocks carefully.
 But if you need to jump or make long strides, then poke the target with your tripod before rushing ahead.
 It may be unstable even if it looks like a stone golem.

 - Algae.
 There are a few types of water plants.
 Green and brownish are OK, just some standard plants, but beware of the black algae.
 The black water plants are more slippery than a bar of soap!
 It’s even hard to stand on them, not to mention walk.
 These colours apply to Australia and may differ in other parts of the world.